mvolkmann/blog/src/htmx.md

   must be versioned and
   each version must remain stable to avoid breaking clients.

-  HTML APIs on the other hand are intended for use by a single client application.
+  HTML APIs on the other hand are intended for use by a single client application and can be specific to it.
-  Typically only browsers need to understand the HTML returned by these endpoints.
+  Only browsers need to understand the HTML returned by these endpoints.
   Client-side code does not parse the HTML and extract data from it, as is done with JSON APIs.